Passwords and Security

-A good password can be your strongest defence, and to protect yourself and the information on your computer you should use strong passwords.
-This is one which is difficult to guess or figure out, and can present a significant hurdle for those trying to access your online devices, files and networks.
+A good password can be your strongest defence, and to protect yourself and the information on your computer or device, you should use strong passwords.
+This is one which is difficult to guess or work out, and can present a significant hurdle for those trying to access your online devices, files and networks.

 How to make a strong password

-When coming up with your strong password, consider the following advice:
+When coming up with your strong password, take a look at our How to help yourself page and consider this advice:

 A strong password has the following characteristics: